INTERVIEW WITH LINDA LADD

 Tell us about your family and personal life?
 Have you always been an author or have you worked at other things?
 Any hobbies?
 Sports?

 I’ve been married for over forty years, and we’re still going strong.
 I have a daughter and a son, and they are both happily married.
 I always wanted four children, and now I feel like I have them.
 My husband and my daughter are teachers, both quite famous in our town.
 My son-in-law is a crack attorney.
-My son is a prominent accountant/CPA, and his wife is a successful vice-president and comptroller in a bank.
-I have two beautiful grandsons, Tucker and Cooper, and love playing with them.
+My son and his wife are both prominent accountants/CPAs.
+I have two beautiful grandsons, Tucker and Cooper, and love being their Memo and playing with them.
 The best times in my life are family times.
 We have a lot of fun and go on vacations together all over the place and sometimes with our extended families.

 Actually, I started writing relatively late in my life.
 I was in my late thirties and enjoying staying home with my small children and reading historical romances, which were very popular at that time.
 I decided to try one, found that I liked writing fiction, and after a few rejections, I sold my first three books to Penguin-Putnam, and then a month later, sold another book to Avon Books.
 It was all very exciting.
-I wrote twenty or so historical romances before I switched over to homicide thrillers.
-But I have done other things as well, including teaching high school business, working as a legal secretary, acting as the Advertising and Public Relations director at a small college, and working at a religious denomination world headquarters.
-I still perform developmental testing on three- and four-year-old children, which I love.
+I wrote twenty or so historical romances before I switched over to suspence thrillers.
+But I have done other things as well, including teaching high school business, working as a legal secretary, acting as the Advertising and Public Relations director at a small college, giving diagnostic tests to pre-school children, and working at a religious denomination world headquarters.

 I love to play tennis and waterski and swim.
-I love to watch basketball games, especially the NBA Toronto Raptors because a member of that team, Tyler Hansbrough, is from my home town in Missouri.
+I have recently purchased a Glock 19, the same weapon that I love to watch basketball games, especially the NBA Toronto Raptors because a member of that team, Tyler Hansbrough, is from my home town in Missouri.
 He has done very well, and we always root for him.
 I am a fan of the St. Louis Cardinals, too.
 Truth be told, I’ve always been athletic and love to watch all sports.

 I love traveling, especially with my family, and hope to visit Europe soon.
 I especially love Italy and all things Italian.
 Maybe I’ll even take Claire and Black there on one of her cases, just so I can hang around in Rome awhile.